BOM-98/investIQ-project-3/README.md

 InvestIQ makes creating your stock portfolio effortless.

 ---
+<a name="features"></a>

 ## Features

-- On initialisation, InvestIQ explains to users the intent of the program before encouraging them to proceed through the program by pressing enter.
+- On initialization, InvestIQ explains to users the intent of the program before encouraging them to proceed through the program by pressing enter.

     <details>
     <summary>InvestIQ intro</summary>